 The staff report correctly states that the Metro Council adopted urban reserves on March 6, 1997 by Ordinance No. 96-655E.
-URAs 4 and 5 were adopted as part of that ordinance.
+URAs 14 and 15 were adopted as part of that ordinance.

 As noted in the Metro Code, the above hierarchy is only to be used prior to adoption of urban reserves.

 Alternatively, the staff report also correctly notes that the designated urban reserves are not yet acknowledged by LCDC and are currently under appeal.
-However, both URAs 4 and 5 are composed entirely of exception lands.
-These areas have the highest rating for retention of agricultural land because no such resource land is added to the UGB by this ordinance.
+However, both URA 14 and 15 are composed primarily of exception lands.
+The Hoffman and Eraker properties are entirely exception land.
+Therefore, there is almost no agricultural land to retain.
+In the urban reserves study analysis URA 14 received a good agricultural land retention rating of 16.
+URA 15 received a rating of 14.
+These relative suitability scores as part of Metro's prior analysis demonstrate that adding these URAs to the UGB will have a region wide effect of retaining agricultural land.
+The Council finds that there is no evidence which indicates that these scores should be revised.
 Therefore, the Council finds that amending the UGB in these two areas would retain farmland in accordance with Factor 6 even if the areas were not already designated as urban reserves.

+3.01.020(b)(7)